FK Viktoria Žižkov: In popular culture

-The very popular Czech 1931 comedy film Muži v offsidu is centred largely on the culture and fans of Viktoria Žižkov and features unique footage of several matches from that time.
-The book, on which the story is based, was written by Karel Poláček.
+The very popular 1931 Czech comedy film Muži v offsidu is centered largely on the culture and fans of Viktoria Žižkov and features unique footage of several matches from that time.
+The book, on which the film is based, was written by Karel Poláček.

 The Czech film actor Vlasta Burian played as the regular goalkeeper for Žižkov around 1916 before setting out on his acting career.
 A plaque in FK Viktoria Stadion now commemorates his appearances for the club.